Punktum-dk/das-service-specification/README.md

 | ----------- | ---- | ----------- |
 | production  | production | This environment will be the production environment for the DK Hostmaster Domain Availability Service |
 | sandbox     | development | This environment is intended for client development towards the DK Hostmaster Domain Availability Service. |

+Do note that accessing the service does not require IP address whitelisting with DK Hostmaster prior to use.

 <a id="production-environment"></a>
 ### Production Environment